Lower Body Lift / Torsoplasty / Belt lift

-MPS also does some innovative things with pain and inflammation management: we pre-treat to avoid nausea, and right before wake-up we routinely inject long-acting and extended-release local anesthetics into areas of muscle spasm or incisional discomfort—in short, we do battle with all the causes of nausea and vomiting, even though this anesthetic regimen is much more costly.
+MPS also does some innovative things with pain and inflammation management: we pre-treat to avoid nausea, swelling, and muscle pain and right before wake-up we routinely inject long-acting and extended-release local anesthetics into areas of muscle spasm or incisional discomfort—in short, we do battle with all the causes of pain, nausea, and vomiting, even though this anesthetic regimen is much more costly.
 With over 15 years of using this type of high-tech, higher-cost anesthesia, we have reduced our nausea rate to approximately three percent, and that includes extensive six and seven-hour operations on all parts of the body, such as lower body lifts.
 Of course, Dr. Gervais and Dr. Tholen have the advantage of performing elective surgical procedures on motivated patients who are healthy and pre-screened by their own physicians prior to having cosmetic surgery at our Minneapolis, Minnesota surgical center.

 Each plastic surgeon at Minneapolis Plastic Surgery, LTD. has his own full surgical and anesthesia team, and each operates daily.
 In fact, two outpatient lower body lift procedures have been performed at the same time on several occasions at our practice.
 A limited number of plastic surgeons have this degree of experience and expertise with this type of operation, but to our knowledge, no other practice performs this specific operation consistently as an outpatient procedure as often and as safely as Minneapolis Plastic Surgery, LTD.